jolana-veneny/nightmare/modules/00-intro/unit_01.md

 Notice that the long number is the same size as an integer, 4-bytes, as opposed to 8-bytes on 64 bit machines.
-This is because the registers on 32 bit machines are 32 bits wide, and storing 8-byte values is annoying, at best.
-You can still have 8-byte values, but you have to use `long long`.
+This is because the registers on 32 bit machines are 32 bits wide, and storing 8-byte values is annoying to 32 bit machines.
+You can still have 8-byte values, but you have to use
+`long long`.

 ## Signed Numeric Values